Can You Use an Air Conditioner Without Putting it in the Window? (4 Options for Your AC Unit)

 Installing a window AC unit in a room without a window by venting it through a wall is possible but comes with several challenges.

 If you have the skills necessary to do this, installing a window AC unit in the wall is actually a pretty viable option, even in the long term.
-However, it will require a pretty significant amount of skill and effort.
+However, the job will require a pretty significant amount of project design, skill, and effort for quality results.

 - Choose a suitable location: Pick a spot in your room where you want to install the air conditioner, keeping in mind that it should be close to an electrical outlet and not obstruct any doorway or window.